-One of the instructional divisions at Waubonsee, the Liberal Arts and Sciences division offers courses in communications, economics, English. history, humanities, mass communication, mathematics, interdisciplinary studies, philosophy, political science, psychology, religious studies, sociology, Spanish, Chinese, French, German, and Japanese.
-For a listing of all the disciplines and the faculty within the division, see "Who's Who on Campus," page 195.
+One of the instructional divisions at Waubonsee, the Liberal Arts and Sciences division includes such disciplines as anthropology, communications, economics, English, film studies, history, humanities, mass communication, mathematics, military science, interdisciplinary studies, philosophy, political science, psychology, religious studies, sociology, Spanish, Chinese, French, German, and Japanese.
+For a listing of all the disciplines and the faculty within the division, see "Who's Who on Campus," page 196.